 The Block (Fixed) Window Average is the average power calculated over a user-set time interval, typically 15 minutes.
 This calculated average corresponds to the demand calculations performed by most electric utilities in monitoring user power demand.
-(See Rolling Window computer (or device) and used especially to represent an alphanumeric character.
+(See Rolling Window Average.)

-Average.)